emstar-en/STUNIR/README.md

 ---

 **Below this point:** Technical deep-dive for people who want to understand how the sausage is made.
 If you just want to _use_ STUNIR, you're already done.
-Go forth and vibe-code responsibly.
+Go forth and "code" responsibly.

 ---